 Whether you need more information, want to speak to someone, or start the application process, we're with you every step of the way.
 Contact us to get started on working toward your future.

 High Production Manufacturing

 High production manufacturing involves the mass production of an item.
 This type of manufacturing is used to create, for example, computer components, auto parts, ship parts and many other items.
-The fact that MIG welding is cost-effective and quick makes it ideal for use in high production manufacturing.
+The fact that MIG welding is cost-effective and quick7 makes it ideal for use in high production manufacturing.
 Another reason why MIG welding is commonly used this sector is that can be utilized on many types of metals.
 These include steel, aluminum, magnesium, carbon steel, nickel and various alloys.

 If you are looking for a MIG welding job in high production manufacturing, you will find that there are a variety of opportunities to choose from.
-Statistics show that up to 60% of all welding jobs are found in the manufacturing sector.
+Statistics show8 that up to 60% of all welding jobs are found in the manufacturing sector.
 Particular MIG welding tasks may include working with fabricated metal products, mining machinery and agricultural products, constructing parts for ships and boats, and creating office and home furniture.

 At the same time, it should be noted that many MIG welding jobs in manufacturing and the automotive industry are being taken over by robotics.
 However, this does not necessarily mean that there are fewer jobs openings for MIG welders in these fields, as human welders are still needed to handle and supervise these robots.
-Welding inspectors, technicians, machinists and programmers are in demand in this sector and have the potential to earn a high median annual wage.
+Welding inspectors, technicians, machinists and programmers are in demand in this sector and have the potential9 to earn a high median annual wage.